Comprehensive Analyses of the Neutrino-Process in the Core-collapsing Supernova: Neutrino Oscillation in Core Collapse Supernova

-where $U$ is the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) unitary mixing matrix, the values of $\Delta m_{ij}^2$ are adopted from \citet{2014ChPhC..38i0001O}, and $E_{\nu}$ denotes the neutrino energy.
+where $U$ is the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) unitary mixing matrix, the values of $\Delta m_{ij}^2$ are adopted from \citet{2014ChPhC..38i0001O}, and $E_{\nu}$ denotes the neutrino energy. ${n_e}$ stands for the net electron density.
+Detailed derivation of the Hamiltonian is succinctly summarized at Appendix \ref{app_Basic formula}.
 Note that the effective potential for the NC interactions contributing to all flavors is not included in the matter Hamiltonian because it is absorbed into a phase shift \citep{2007fnpa.book.....G}.
 By solving the Schr\"odinger-like equation with the total Hamiltonian, we obtain the neutrino flavor change probability.
 As seen in the Hamiltonian, the neutrino oscillation probability depends on $n_e$, which implies the importance of chosen hydrodynamics models.
 In the next subsection, we introduce two kinds of hydrodynamics models to describe the time evolution of the neutrino flavors.